facebook/react/docs/docs/10-addons.md

 next: animation.html
 ---

-`React.addons` is where we park some useful utilities for building React apps. **These should be considered experimental** but will eventually be rolled into core or a blessed utilities library:
+There are a number of addons that we ship with React. **These should be considered experimental** but will eventually be rolled into core or a blessed utilities library:

 - [`TransitionGroup` and `CSSTransitionGroup`](animation.html), for dealing with animations and transitions that are usually not simple to implement, such as before a component's removal.
 - [`LinkedStateMixin`](two-way-binding-helpers.html), to simplify the coordination between user's form input data and the component's state.